gatsbyjs/gatsby/docs/docs/sourcing-from-saas-services.md

 - [Prismic](/packages/gatsby-source-prismic-graphql)
 - [Shopify](/packages/gatsby-source-shopify)

-These plugins will pull data from your hosted services and make it available to your Gatsby site via GraphQL.
+These plugins will pull data from a hosted service and make it available to your Gatsby site via GraphQL.

 You can also [write your own source plugin](/docs/creating-a-source-plugin/).